 Sue interrupted me, questioning why those unusual image findings produced no symptoms.
 I told her, it could happen and it was usually a sign of a better prognosis.
-If the patient did not show symptoms such as fever, weight loss and sweating, he would be in a more favorable condition.
+If the patient did not show symptoms such as fever, weight loss and sweating (B signs) he would have in a more favorable prognosis.

 We move on to PET-CT.

 Alex asked if the PET-CT findings were good and I said yes.
-The main objective of PET-CT would be to rule out the presence of hypermetabolic areas not identified on tomography.
+The main objective of PET-CT would be to rule out the presence of additional hypermetabolic areas not identified on previous tomographies.

 Both sighed in relief.